Understanding Jawline Sagging: The Relationship Between Genetics and Ageing

 Jawline sagging may be part of the ageing process, but that doesn’t mean it’s something you have to accept.
 Whether your concern is early-onset jowling due to genetics or more noticeable sagging that’s progressed over time, our team at McKeown Medical can help.

 With decades of experience in facial aesthetics, our expert-led approach ensures your treatment is tailored to your anatomy, goals, and stage in the ageing journey.
-Whether you’re exploring non-surgical options or considering facelift surgery, we’ll guide you every step of the way.
+Whether you’re exploring non-surgical options such as jaw fillers or considering facelift surgery, we’ll guide you every step of the way.

 Looking to achieve a defined, youthful jawline?
 At McKeown Medical, our expert team can help tailor your treatment to your needs and goals.
 Book a consultation today to discuss our available treatment options.